defiant00/dnd/README.md

         * Reyna - was at her usual lookout spot near a town
           * people had occasionally noticed her
           * gets surrounded, they try and sleep her but it doesn't work, so instead cram her into a sack
-      * npcs
-        * Rowan
-          * they've been hunting some sort of demonic entity
-            * probably very dangerous, but currently away
-            * may confront later
-          * he doesn't like that they're locking up random travelers
-    * events
-      * all players roll a constitution saving throw, highest wakes up first
-      * everyone thrown together in the barn, arms tied with rope
-      * have some time to talk
-      * after introductions, a commotion occurs outside
-        * goblins raiding, roll stealth occasionally to determine if they're seen
-      * get out
-        * possibly talk your way out since clearly you aren't the ones attacking the town
-        * alternately, guard will begin looking more concerned and eventually leave
-        * everyone still has their equipment because they don't usually have prisoners
-        * it's a barn, you could probably break things
-      * asked to help by Floria, offered a gold each if in good standing
-      * track down goblins to a cave
-        * have a couple wolves as pets
-        * possible commotion from the prism stone burning one of them, so the guard goes in to check
   * prism stone
     * regular stone, looks rainbow-y and refracts light
     * occasionally connects to random elemental planes, burning or leaking water, etc
     * sometimes indistinct infernal? muttering
       * vague hints of something possibly dangerous
       * could be charged to take it to Duskspire by Floria
-          * was used by the goblins as a mystic way to answer questions
+    * was used by the jackalwere as a mystic way to answer questions
 * Talsworth
   * distortions and cracks in reality
     * The Shattering - 7-8 years ago